 The short answer is “not a whole lot.
 In Missouri, Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) are consolidated into one criminal offense under the same criminal statute.
 That’s what DWI stands for, whereas DUI commonly refers to Driving Under the Influence.
 The confusion comes from the fact that each individual state has its own set of laws, where some refer to the offense as DUI, others DWI, and still others call it OUI or OWI (operating under the influence or operating while intoxicated).

 At the end of the day, whether you are arrested for driving while intoxicated from alcohol, driving under the influence of a controlled substance, or a combination of the two, the result in Missouri will be a DWI charge.
 If you have been charged with DWI, you should consult an experienced St. Louis DWI attorney right away.
 Contact us today for a free consultation.

 Under Missouri law, the maximum sentence for DWI depends on whether it’s a DWI First Offense or the number of prior offense DWIs one has on their record.
-DWI 1st Offense is charged as a class B misdemeanor in state court, which means that it is punishable by up to 6 months in the county jail and a $1000 fine.
+DWI 1st Offense is charged as a class B misdemeanor in state court, which means that it is punishable by up to 180 days in the county jail and a $1000 fine.
 First-time DWI charges can also be filed in municipal courts, where they are punishable by 3 to 6 months in the county jail, depending on how the municipal ordinance is written.